Presidency of Gloria Macapagal Arroyo: Succession

-Arroyo's ascent to the Philippine presidency in 2001 resulted from the ouster of her predecessor Joseph Estrada through a peaceful uprising dubbed as Power Power II.
+Arroyo's ascent to the Philippine presidency in 2001 resulted from the ouster of her predecessor Joseph Estrada through a peaceful uprising dubbed as People Power II.
 On January 20, 2001, the Supreme Court declared the presidency vacant.
 The military and the national police had earlier withdrawn their support for Estrada.
+Arroyo was one of those who called for Estrada's resignation.
+Upon the news that Estrada had left Malacañang Palace and stepped down from office, Arroyo went to EDSA Shrine and took her oath of office as President.

-At noon, Arroyo was sworn in as President of the Philippines by Chief Justice Hilario Davide, Jr. Coincidentally, Arroyo assumed office the same day as US President George W. Bush.
+At noon, Arroyo was sworn in as President of the Philippines by Chief Justice Hilario Davide, Jr. The Bible which she used was held by Cecilia Paz Abad, the youngest of daughter of then-Batanes Representative Florencio Abad.
+Coincidentally, Arroyo assumed office the same day as US President George W. Bush.

 While the local media and its proponents hailed EDSA II as another peaceful "People Power," international views expressed through foreign media described it as a "conspiracy" to oust Estrada and install Arroyo as president.
-The New York Times reported that Southeast Asia-based political economist William Overholt called it "either... mob rule or mob rule as a cover for a well- planned coup."
-The International Herald Tribune reports that the "opportunist coalition of church, business elite and left... orchestrated the 'People Power II movement."
+The New York Times reported that Southeast Asia-based political economist William Overholt called it "either... mob rule or mob rule as a cover for a well-planned coup."
+The International Herald Tribune reports that the "opportunist coalition of church, business elite and left... orchestrated the People Power II movement."

 Weeks later, Estrada filed a lawsuit challenging the legal basis of the Arroyo presidency and insisting he remained the lawful president, though adding he would not try to reclaim his post.
 The Supreme Court issued its decision on March 2, 2001, asserting that Estrada had resigned the presidency and relinquished his post.
 The court unanimously voted to dismiss Estrada's petition, reaffirming the legitimacy of Arroyo's presidency.

 On May 1, 2001, a week after Estrada was arrested on charges of plunder, an estimated 3,000,000 protesters sympathetic to Estrada degenerated into violence and attempted to storm the presidential palace to force Arroyo from office.
 Four people died, including two policemen, and more than 100 were wounded in clashes between security forces and rioters.
-After being dispersed the crowd had looted stores and burned cars.
+After being dispersed, the crowd had looted stores and burned cars.
 Arroyo declared a 'state of rebellion' in Manila and ordered the arrests of opposition leaders who led the uprising and conspired to topple the government.
-The state of rebellion was lifted one week later, with Arroyo declaring "the disorder has subsided".
+The state of rebellion was lifted one week later, with Arroyo declaring that "the disorder has subsided."

 Support for the opposition and Estrada subsequently dwindled after the victory of administration allied candidates in the midterm elections that was held later that month.
 Arroyo outlined her vision for the country as "building a strong republic" throughout her tenure.
-Her agenda consists of building up a strong bureaucracy, lowering crime rates, increasing tax collection, improving economic growth, and intensifying counter-terrorism efforts.
+Her agenda consisted of building up a strong bureaucracy, lowering crime rates, increasing tax collection, improving economic growth, and intensifying counter-terrorism efforts.